Chee Soon Juan: Hunger strike

+Leadership of the Singapore Democratic Party

-After taking over as the SDP's secretary-general, Chee began regularly travelling abroad and to talk about his views on how "democracy is limited" in Singapore to the foreign media, especially in the Western countries.
+After taking over as the SDP's secretary-general, Chee began regularly travelling abroad and to talk about his views on how "democracy is limited" in Singapore to foreign media, especially in Western countries.
 He also published his second political book, Dare to Change: An Alternative Vision for Singapore.
 In 1994, in response to criticisms of the book made by then Deputy Prime Minister Lee Hsien Loong, Chee wrote a letter to The Straits Times.
 The PAP's Second Organising Secretary, Matthias Yao, then wrote to the newspaper to reply to Chee's comments.
 This led to a two-month-long exchange of letters between Chee and Yao in the newspaper that ended with Chee issuing a challenge to Yao to stand against him in a single member constituency at the next general election.
 At Yao's request, Prime Minister Goh Chok Tong agreed to separate Yao's MacPherson ward from the rest of Marine Parade GRC at the next general election so that he could take up Chee's challenge.
-Chee lost the election, gandering only 34.86% of the vote to Yao's 65.14%.
+At the 1997 general election Chee lost the election, garnering only 34.86% of the vote to Yao's 65.14%.

-1997 general election

 The SDP's first general election under Chee's leadership in 1997 proved to be a major setback for the party as they failed to win any seats in Parliament.
-Ling How Doong and Cheo Chai Chen were defeated in their bids to be re-elected as MPs, while Chee lost the high-profile contest in MacPherson to Matthias Yao by 6,713 (34.86%) votes to 12,546 (65.14%).
-Meanwhile, Chiam See Tong was re-elected as the MP for Potong Pasir, representing his new party.
+Ling How Doong and Cheo Chai Chen were defeated in their bids to be re-elected as MPs.

-2001 general election
+Defamation suits and bankruptcy

 At the 2001 general election, Chee stood as one of the SDP's candidates in the Jurong Group Representation Constituency.
 The SDP's team lost to the PAP team, winning only 20.25% of the votes while the PAP won 79.75%.
 The SDP's candidates were also unsuccessful in all the other constituencies in which they stood.

 During the run-up to the election, Chee attracted attention in the media when he encountered Prime Minister Goh Chok Tong while campaigning at a hawker centre.
-He used a megaphone to ask the Prime Minister, "Where is the $18 billion that you have lent to (Indonesian President) Suharto?"
+He used a megaphone to ask the Prime Minister, "Where is the $18 billion that you have lent to [Indonesian President] Suharto?"
 The PAP took Chee to task for this, claiming that any accusation that Parliament had been misled about an alleged loan to Suharto was untrue, and demanding that he either apologise or face a defamation lawsuit.
 Although Chee apologised a day later, he subsequently retracted his apology.